Policies

 If a member of your competition team is unable to compete for any reason, you have the option of replacing them on your roster with an alternate.
 You must notify Tournament Headquarters of this decision as soon as possible so that we can maintain an accurate roster for your team.
 Making a substitution is equivalent to submitting a revised roster.
 As all of the same rules apply to your revised roster as your original roster, it is important to note the following:

-• The revised roster must still abide by all team composition rules.
-For example, if you are a Division C team and you already have seven 12th grade students, you cannot substitute an additional 12th grade student in place of a 9th grade student, as this would result in eight total 12th grade students on the roster.
+- The revised roster must still abide by all team composition rules.
+For example, if you are a Division C team and you already have seven 12th grade students, you cannot substitute an additional 12th grade student in place of a ninth grade student, as this would result in eight total 12th grade students on the roster.

 My team needs to change our self-schedule time, but the self-schedule window has closed.
 What can we do?